FadedFocus/Powershell-Program-Install-Scripting/README.txt

 How-to-Use: [assuming git is installed, openSSH client & openSSH server, github repo access is granted, AND OPTIONAL pre-requisites were followed]
 1. in terminal change directory to where you want (e.g. cd E:\)
 2. use "git clone [repo https link]" (e.g. git clone https://github.com/FadedFocus/Powershell-Program-Install-Scripting.git)
-3. the folder "Powershell-Program-Install-Scripting" should now exist with all the required files for the script
+3. now change directory to the newly cloned repo "Powershell-Program-Install-Scripting" (e.g. cd E:\Powershell-Program-Install-Scripting\)
+4. from now on you must be in that directory to run the script or update it using "git pull"
-4. in terminal you can now type "run" and the script will run and silently install all programs UAC may be required
+5. in terminal you can now type "run" and the script will run and silently install all programs UAC may be required